Yakabuff/discord-dl/README.md

     - `--after=YYYY-MM-DD` or `--after=message_id`
         - Specify the date or message ID to get messages after
     - `--dms=true`
-        - Downloads all DMS.
-Not implemented
+        - Downloads all DM channels.
     - `--progress`
         - Output your progress
     - `--fast-update`